sp1ff/scribbu/README.md

 ./autogen.sh
 ```

-I like to build in a separate directory:
+I like to build in a separate directory (AKA VPATH build):

 ``` shell
 cd /tmp